young-kcd/firebird/doc/sql.extensions/README.profiler.md

 A new session may be started when a session is already active.
 In this case it has the same semantics of finishing the current session with `RDB$PROFILER.FINISH_SESSION(FALSE)` so snapshots tables are not updated in the same moment.

 To analyze the collected data, the user must flush the data to the snapshot tables, which may be done finishing or pausing a session (with `FLUSH` parameter set to `TRUE`) or calling `RDB$PROFILER.FLUSH`.
+Data is flushed using an autonomous transaction (a transaction started and finished for the specific purpose of profiler data update).

 Following is a sample profile session and queries for data analysis.